 Many Delta crops, listed below, are vulnerable to drought and water stress, but as mentioned, most land in the Delta is not limited by water availability.
 Delta crops that have high water demand and evapotranspiration rates include alfalfa, tomatoes, pasture, rice, and corn (Jackson et al. 2011).
 Alfalfa can be a relatively good perennial crop choice for drought-prone areas because it has deep roots and can go dormant over the summer, resuming growth when water becomes more available (Putnam 2015).
-Corn quality and yields are diminished with water stress at any time, but yields are especially vulnerable the two weeks before and after silk emergence (UC Drought Management 2019).
-Any reductions to water applications can also reduce yields of processing tomatoes, but several strategies exist to cope with specific land and irrigation types (UC Drought Management 2019).
+Corn quality and yields are diminished with water stress at any time, but yields are especially vulnerable the two weeks before and after silk emergence (University of California, Davis Drought Management 2019).
+Any reductions to water applications can also reduce yields of processing tomatoes, but several strategies exist to cope with specific land and irrigation types (University of California, Davis Drought Management 2019).
 Other Delta crops that may be vulnerable to water stress include nut and fruit orchards.
 Most Delta orchards are in the north along the Sacramento River corridor, which more reliably maintains inflows and low salinities compared to the San Joaquin River corridor (Chaudry et al. 2020).
 Wine grape quality benefits from reduced water applications, but strong drought combined with elevated temperatures can reduce vegetative growth and grape yield (Kizildeniz et al. 2015).
 Soils that are too dry can encourage early grape maturity (Webb et al. 2012).

-2.2.2.2 Multi-year droughts, sea level rise, and salinity
+2.2.2.2 Multiyear Droughts, Sea Level Rise, and Salinity

-Through 2100, severe multi-year droughts and resulting significant water shortages are projected to become more common and interact with sea level rise to expose Delta water users to more frequent and widespread salinity problems.
-Fresh water typically extends throughout the Delta into the eastern part of Suisun Marsh during the wet season in non-drought years, but reservoir releases are necessary to limit salinity intrusion further into the Delta during dry periods or during drought.
-During intense droughts, water shortages force water managers to make difficult choices about how to manage very limited water supplies.
-Historically during these episodes, water quality regulations in the Delta have been relaxed, allowing salinity to penetrate further into the Delta in order to avoid more catastrophic damages.
-During the 2012-2016 drought, some Delta farmers were forced to use lower quality water, fallow, or institute conservation measures to reduce crop damages (Durand et al. 2020).
-If future episodes are handled similarly, these salinity intrusions could cause significant loss of productivity and potential damage to agricultural assets.
-Towards the end of the century, conservative flow releases to sustain demand throughout multi-year droughts may not be enough to keep ocean salinity, intensified by sea level rise, from intruding further into the Delta and degrading water supplies (Wang et al. 2018).
+Through 2100, severe multiyear droughts and significant water shortages are projected to become more common.
+Droughts will interact with sea level rise to expose Delta water users to more frequent and widespread salinity problems.
+The waterways of the Delta and eastern Suisun Marsh contain fresh water during the wet season in non-drought years.
+During dry or drought periods, reservoir releases are necessary to limit salinity intrusion further into the Delta.
+Intense droughts and water shortages force water managers to make difficult choices about how to manage very limited water supplies.
+Historically during these episodes, water quality regulations in the Delta have been relaxed, allowing salinity to penetrate further into the Delta to manage water within the State's water supply system.
+During the 2012 to 2016 drought, some Delta farmers were forced to use lower quality water, fallow, or institute conservation measures to reduce crop damages (Durand et al. 2020).